Article summary

 Climate trends are quietly improving UK solar economics

-- 2025 was the sunniest year on record, with 1,648.5 sunshine hours nationally
+- 2025 was the sunniest year on record.

-- England recorded its sunniest year ever, with Wales and Scotland close behind recording near-record levels
+- England recorded its sunniest year ever, with Wales and Scotland close behind, recording near-record levels.

-- Since the 1980s, the UK has warmed by approximately 0.25°C per decade, increasing the frequency of high-pressure, sunny periods
+- Since the 1980s, the UK has warmed by approximately 0.25°C per decade, increasing the frequency of high-pressure, sunny periods.

-The loss-aversion lens: what inaction actually costs
+The loss-aversion lens: what inaction costs

 Most investment decisions focus on return.
 Strategic decisions should also account for irreversible loss.
 By delaying solar investment, businesses incur: